Classroom Programs

 Invite a Ranger to Your Class!

-We offer a variety of curriculum-based program opportunities that combine California curriculum standards with the natural and cultural resources found in the parks.
-Our Education Rangers visit classrooms throughout the San Joaquin Valley to present programs that align and expand on lessons teachers provide in the classroom.
+We offer a variety of curriculum-based programs and in-class opportunities that combine California curriculum standards with the natural and cultural resources found in the parks.
+Our education rangers visit classrooms throughout the San Joaquin Valley to present programs that align and expand upon lessons teachers provide in the classroom.

 Grade Program Name Length of Program Key Concepts